 Set Automatic to ON to make the next page in the story appear automatically, after the spoken words for the previous page have played (with a delay determined by the Animation Speed setting).

 Set Swipe Left or Right to ON to allow swiping to the left to turn to the next page, and swiping to the right to turn to the previous page.

 Setting either of these to ON also hides the backward and forward arrow buttons on each page.

 By default, Default is selected and will use the theme of your device, be that light or dark mode.
-If you would like to only change the appearance of Special Words Plus, but keep the rest of your device the same, you can choose between Light or Dark ;in this setting.
-Tap which one you would like to use then < Settings, and the app will display the new theme.
+If you would like to only change the appearance of Special Stories Plus, but keep the rest of your device the same, you can choose between Light or Dark in this setting.
+Tap which one you would like to use then Settings, and the app will display the new theme.

 You can change the font used to display the text in stories.
-By default, the Special Letters ont included with Special Stories is used.
-The app also includes the OpenDyslexic font, designed to increase readability for users with dyslexia.
-You can also choose any other font that is installed on the device.
+By default, the Special Letters font included with Special Stories is used.
+The app also includes the OpenDyslexic font, designed to increase readability for users with dyslexia, and the and Inter font, which is also intended to be easy to read.
+You can also choose any other font that is provided as standard on the device.